How Can Electric Muscle Stimulation Assist Your Physical Therapy?

 Our personal trainers will work by your side to make sure your workout suits your personal goals and fitness abilities.
 If you’re interested in joining 20PerFit but still have a few questions, then contact our team.
 They will also be more than happy to guide you through each step of the workout, explain its advantages and offer training advice.

-Try it for yourself and reap the benefits.
+Try it for yourself and reap the benefits of EMS training.

 Book in a session here or contact our friendly team on 1300 202 073.